In this Episode

 Right.
 That’s exactly what it is.
 By embedding it in those mindsets, those left and right brains, into a process, then we’re actually creating a consistent method for using both sides of our minds effectively.

 Very cool.
-I don’t know if you’ve ever heard of Bill Donius before but I had him on my other show on The Optimized Geek.
+I don’t know if you’ve ever heard of Bill Donius before but I had him on my other show on Get Yourself Optimized.
 He’s an expert on right brain thinking.
 Fascinating, fascinating guy.
 His book Thought Revolution is definitely a must read.
 He’s got a process to stimulate your right brain thinking using non dominant hand writing.
 If you’re right handed, you switch to using your left hand, first you center and quiet the mind, and your verbal centers are over on the left brain.
 If you wanna use your right brain, then don’t listen to the voice in your head, because that will be your left brain.
 Just quiet your mind, squeeze the pen, and have this intention that you’re gonna let your right brain weigh in with its thoughts and ideas, and you can use this for coming up with to do lists, or brainstorming, branding, coming up with brand names, or all sorts of different things including, I would imagine, this explore process as part of your infinity process.

 For sure, yeah.
 That would be an interesting technique to try to bring in to our LIFT Zones.
 We have weekly meetings with our team that we call the LIFT Zones where all of our strategists gather around and present their ideas, and as a group, brainstorm concepts that could work, or ideas that could work for each of our clients.
 We’re always looking for a new research on how to expand their minds and enable creativities.
 I’ll definitely check that out.

 Yeah.
 It’s pretty fascinating.
 I’ve used it in the context of our coming up with my totem animal, which was fascinating, this was the way that Bill had conveyed the power of this, to unlock your right brain.
 Imagine you’re writing with your normal, let’s say, you’re right handed, writing with your normal hand, just what comes to mind as far as your totem animal or the animal you relate to the most.
 For me, I wrote zebra down and then did this process, quieted the mind, squeezed the pen in my left hand, and then wrote down whatever I ended up writing down.
 After I looked it I’m like, wow, that’s very different from a zebra.
 I’ve written down whale.
 Completely different.
 Actually when I thought about it, I’m like actually, I do relate more to a Whale than a zebra. zebras are cool and that, but it’s more the logical mind, what really speaks to my heart and my soul is the whale.
 That gave me additional insight into myself and access to part of my brain that doesn’t normally get to say much.
-Then, I started playing around with this more and like I said, I had them on on my other show, in The Optimized Geek, that’s a really great episode.
+Then, I started playing around with this more and like I said, I had them on on my other show, in Get Yourself Optimized, that’s a really great episode.
 It’s Episode 19 for you listeners who are intrigued by that and you too Chris, you should listen to that.
 I’ll put a link of that in the show notes, yeah.

 I will check it out.
 Great.